avinashkranjan/Amazing-Python-Scripts/TwitterTweetSentimentalAnalysis/Readme.md

 4. SentimentIntensityAnalyzer on the tweet
 5. based on these scores it differentiate them in different categories like Positive , Negative and more.

-## Credentials [Important] :

-You need to create your own Credentials, these credentials are four text strings:

-1. Consumer key
-2. Consumer secret
-3. Access token
-4. Access secret

 ## Steps to Create your Credentials :